 A: The first job I had was working on a new golf course several months prior to it being finished and opened for play.
-At that time it was state of the art and the longest in the state, with automatic irrigation, large greens, abundant acreage, etc. The dynamics were more than some country clubs.
+At that time it was state of the art and the longest in the state, with automatic irrigation, large greens, abundant acreage, etc. The dynamics were more than in some country clubs.
 So right from the beginning of my golf career, I was exposed to and learned good golf construction techniques.

-Later I became the superintendent and started studying how the players negotiated the golf course and why, showing me the cause and effect, if you will.
+Later I became the golf course superintendent and started studying how the players negotiated the golf course and why, showing me the cause and effect, if you will.
 So as my career developed, I did several small construction jobs on golf courses and various landscapes.
 I studied hundreds of golf courses, both domestic and foreign.
 Then I bought virgin land, designed and proceeded to construct nine holes of the private 27-hole golf retreat that I had planned.

 Q: How have industry trends changed since you started designing golf courses?

 A: Back then, we were just starting to end the phase of garish designs and excessive yardage.
-It has come almost full circle … back to being more natural and like the links land-style golf course we know as on the Scottish sea coast.
+It has come almost full circle … back to being more natural and like the links land-style golf course we know as on the Scottish seacoast.
 We were, at times, in a race for bragging rights as to who pushed the most dirt to build one.
-Now we know less is better, and can be more unique.
+Now we know less is better and can be more unique.

 Q: How involved can your clients be in the design/build process?

 A: I want my clients very involved.
 They are the ones who know the customer base they want to serve, and the presentation of their business posture.
-So we partner my perspective on extracting the best design from their property, and construct what will work best.
+So we partner my perspective on extracting the best design from their property and construct what will work best.

 Q: How important is it to keep harmony with nature?

 A: VERY.
-As we know now, we are the conservators of this planet, and keeping things fitting with what is here keeps from throwing nature out of balance.
-Now letting the already existing contours of the geography show us a routing and flow to our golf game does work well.
+As we know now, we are the conservators of this planet, and keeping things fitting with what is here keeps us from throwing nature out of balance.
+Now let the already existing contours of the geography show us a routing and flow to our golf game does work well.
 Some of the greatest golf venues in the world were created without moving much dirt at all.

 Q: Is it more difficult to design/build a more natural golf course?